RevenueHunt/docs/docs/tutorials/getting-started.md

 icon: material/numeric-0
 ---

-# Getting Started with Shop Quiz: Product Recommendation Quiz
+# Getting Started with Product Recommendation Quiz in RevenueHunt app

-In this tutorial, you’ll see an overview of the most important features of the Shop Quiz: Product Recommendation Quiz app.
+In this tutorial, you’ll see an overview of the most important features of the RevenueHunt app.

 <div class="videoWrapper">
 <iframe src="https://www.youtube.com/embed/UMCpGlbjrUA?si=i8qBdRW2V0RQdLHx" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Welcome to Shop Quiz: Product Recommendation Quiz!
+Welcome to RevenueHunt!

 Before you start collecting leads and generating sales, here is a quick guide to finding your way around the app.

 ## [Dashboard](ttps://docs.revenuehunt.com/reference/dashboard/)

-1. When you log in to the Shop Quiz: Product Recommendation Quiz app, the first thing you’ll see is your [Dashboard](https://docs.revenuehunt.com/reference/dashboard/).
+1. When you log in to the RevenueHunt app, the first thing you’ll see is your [Dashboard](https://docs.revenuehunt.com/reference/dashboard/).
 This is where you can find all the quizzes that you create.
 2. On the right, you can see the [Success Checklist](https://docs.revenuehunt.com/reference/dashboard/#success-checklist).
 It shows the progress you’ve made in building your quiz.
 3. Click on `+ add new quiz` to create a new project.
 You can start from scratch, or use one of our pre-designed templates to get started.